 Step 1: Discover Your Passion

-Going into fitness, it’s likely that you have an idea of the kind of training you enjoy, which you can then use as motivation to create the service you want to provide for your clients.
+Going into fitness, you’ll likely have an idea of the kind of training you enjoy.
+You can then use this as motivation to create the service you want to provide for your clients.

-If you present lots of ideas without a clearly defined direction, your potential clients won’t have a reason to choose you over others who have a clearer idea of what they want to offer.
+Once you’ve identified the area of fitness you’re most passionate about, you need to find a way to showcase this to potential clients.
+If you present lots of ideas without a clearly defined direction, your potential clients won’t have a reason to choose you over others.

 Check out this example of a personal trainer whose niche perfectly aligns with all the criteria we’ve mentioned above.